kimlulz/ChrBrunch/README.md

 "rammus" is the recommended image for devices with 4th generation Intel CPU and newer.

+"volteer" is the recommended image for devices with 11th generation Intel CPU.

 "samus" is the recommended image for devices with 3rd generation Intel CPU and older.

-"zork" is the image to use for AMD Ryzen 3XXX.
-(Higher Gen NOT SUPPORT YET)
+"zork" is the image to use for AMD Ryzen(renoir support)

 "grunt" is the image to use for AMD Stoney Ridge.